TKDKid1000/save-dms/README.md

   -l LIMIT, --limit LIMIT
                         Maximum number of messages to download, per channel, starting from the end.
 Defaults to all.
 ```
+### Images

+These do have to be downloaded separately, but simply running `python images.py <MESSAGES> <TOKEN>` will download all the images to a new directory with the same name as the messages.
+This is separate simply because it takes a while and may not always be needed.
+Pass the JSON file as the MESSAGES argument and your token in the TOKEN section.
+The token is required to refresh the media.

 ## Analysis